 The following year Pippen got a massive pay rise from 715,000 to 2.8 million.
 The Bulls jumped up to the third highest payroll on the back of this and other increases to existing player salaries.
 Eastern Conference rivals Boston and Cleveland were above Chicago in the 12.5 million cap league.
 Jordan had become the fifth highest earner on 3.3 million while the Celtics had Bird, McHale and Reggie Lewis in the top five.

-The final season for this incarnation of the Bulls saw the Bulls slip to fourth under the now 14 million dollar cap, below Boston, Cleveland and the Lakers.
+The final season for this incarnation of the Bulls saw the Bulls slip to fourth under the then 14 million dollar cap, below Boston, Cleveland and the Lakers.
 Jordan was on 4 million a season which made him second in the NBA behind only David Robinson.

 It must be noted that during their time with Jordan, Armstrong and Grant were never All-stars but they did become All-stars in the 1993-94 season when MJ had retired.

 The second three-peat Bulls would in their last two seasons be the highest earners in the league with Jordan the single highest earner in the league.
 However, in their first championship season together the Bulls had the 15th highest payroll in the league and none of their players were in the top 25 highest individual earners.
 The cap was 23 million in 1995-96 and the Bulls were spending 23.5 million.
-The Knicks had the highest salaries followed by the Magic which the Bulls went 8-1 against in that year’s playoffs.
+The Knicks had the highest salaries followed by the Magic, the Bulls went 8-1 against these teams in that year’s playoffs.
 The Sonics were sixth highest in the NBA and the Bulls beat them in a convincing 4 games to 2.

 On the back of Jordan, the Bulls became a championship team.
 He was there from the beginning and was the architect for building their dynasty.
 Yes, the Bulls did well the year he first retired but the following year they were struggling with a record of 23-25 at the All-star break and that’s when the calls for MJ to return got louder.
 When he eventually returned with seventeen games left in the season, the Bulls were 34-31, they went on to win thirteen of the last seventeen games and clinch the fifth seed in the East.